bendahl/uinput/README.md

 Uinput [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![Build Status](https://travis-ci.org/bendahl/uinput.svg?branch=master)](https://travis-ci.org/bendahl/uinput) [![GoDoc](https://godoc.org/github.com/bendahl/uinput?status.png)](https://godoc.org/github.com/bendahl/uinput) [![Go Report Card](https://goreportcard.com/badge/github.com/bendahl/uinput)](https://goreportcard.com/report/github.com/bendahl/uinput)
 ====

 This package provides pure go wrapper functions for the LINUX uinput device, which allows to create virtual input devices in userspace.
-At the moment this package offers a virtual keyboard implementation as well as a virtual mouse device and a touch pad device.
+At the moment this package offers a virtual keyboard implementation as well as a virtual mouse device, a touch pad device & a dial device.

 The keyboard can be used to either send single key presses or hold down a specified key and release it later (useful for building game controllers).
 The mouse device issues relative positional change events to the x and y axis of the mouse pointer and may also fire click events (left and right click).
 For implementing things like region selects via a virtual mouse pointer, press and release functions for the mouse device are also included.